Marie Alvarado-Gil

 Marie Issa Alvarado-Gil (born December 24, 1973) is an American educator and politician who represents California's 4th State Senate district in the California State Senate, following her election in 2022.
 Elected as a member of the Democratic Party, she joined the Republican Party in August 2024.

 Early life and education

-Alvarado-Gil was born in Mountain View to parents from Jalisco, Mexico.
+Alvarado-Gil was born in Mountain View, California, to parents from Jalisco, Mexico.
 She was placed in foster care by fifth grade and spent part of her youth with her Mexican grandmother who owned a tortilla factory in Mexico.
 She attended UC Davis, studying animal science.
 In her third year at the school, Alvarado-Gil pivoted from her education to raise her three children in rural northern California.
 She later attended the University of San Francisco, where she obtained both a Bachelors degree and a Master of Public Administration.

 Political career

 Alvarado-Gil ran as a Democrat for California's 4th State Senate district in the 2022 California State Senate election.
 She placed second in the top-two primary, with fellow Democrat Tim Robertson placing first.
 This guaranteed that the district, which is largely rural and tends to lean Republican, would be represented by a Democrat.
+She beat Robertson in the general election, earning 52.7% of the vote.